Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 mlagents-learn --help
 ```

-These additional CLI arguments are grouped into environment, engine and checkpoint
+These additional CLI arguments are grouped into environment, engine and checkpoint.
+The available settings and example values are shown below.

 #### Environment settings